CoMakery/comakery-app/README.md

 [![CoMakery](./public/Logo-Header.svg)](https://comakery.com)

-CoMakery helps you gather a tribe to achieve big missions.
+## CoMakery helps you gather a tribe to achieve big missions.

 To achieve your big mission you need to bring people together around a common vision, let them know what they will get by contributing, and organize the work.
 The CoMakery platform helps you do this with missions, projects, task workflows, tokens & payments.

 [![About CoMakery](./public/video-preview.png)](https://vimeo.com/345071697)

-CoMakery is written using Ruby on Rails, React, Ethereum and other blockchains.

 ## Getting Started
 * [Using the CoMakery platform](http://support.comakery.com/en/collections/2015024-getting-started-on-comakery)